 How We Use PI.

 We use PI for the purposes for which you provide it to us (as stated above), to communicate with you about your account or transactions with us, to send notifications about our policies, to personalize your experience at the Site, to personalize advertising and to communicate with you regarding events, activities, programs, and products from The Henry Ford.
-Your provision of PI constitutes “opting in” to receiving messages from The Henry Ford, to the extent laws applicable to you or The Henry Ford require such “opt in” mechanisms.
+Your provision of PI constitutes “opting in” to receiving messages from The Henry Ford and pre-approved event partners, to the extent laws applicable to you or The Henry Ford require such “opt in” mechanisms.
 You can opt out of receiving future emails and electronic communications.

 We may combine PI you have provided online with other information we obtain about you, such as through purchases in our stores, information that is publicly available, and information we received from our third-party vendors and others.
 We may disclose PI as required by law and/or in response to service of legal process, such as a court order, summons, subpoena, and the like.